 For this reason, choose a knife brand with a reputation for visual presentation and style.
 You might feel a little silly at first because we’ve been trained to believe that knives are entirely practical tools, but the truth of the matter is that aesthetics are important, and your knives are part of your kitchen decor.
 So look for a knife maker that takes that into consideration.

 Fourth, choose a brand with a good reputation for customer service in case you need assistance down the road.
 This is something that a lot of people overlook, and tends to be a source of frustration for many buyers.
 You’re not just buying the knife itself – you’re also buying the process that follows.
 The follow-up messages to make sure you’re happy with your purchase.
 The attentive customer service you should contact if something went wrong.
 And even the helpful email newsletter with tips and tricks on how to use your new purchase.
-A lifetime warranty is also a good perk.
+A limited lifetime warranty is also a good perk.

 If you pick the right knife brand, you’re not just getting a product – you’re joining a community.
 So look for a good knife brand that puts an effort into fostering that community, and makes sure that its members are well taken care of.
 And hey, a satisfaction guarantee is always a plus.